nenadmarkus/pico/learning/sample/INSTRUCTIONS.md

-This tutorial will guide you through learning your own face detector.
+This tutorial will guide you through the process of learning your own face detector.

 ## 1. Get faces (positive training samples):